Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Config.
 - [ ] AWS Organizations.

-### A SysOps administrator noticed that a large number of Elastic IP addresses are being created on the company’s AWS account, but they are not being associated with Amazon EC2 instances, and are incurring Elastic IP address charges in the monthly bill.
+### A SysOps administrator noticed that a large number of Elastic IP addresses are being created on the company's AWS account, but they are not being associated with Amazon EC2 instances, and are incurring Elastic IP address charges in the monthly bill.
 How can the administrator identify who is creating the Elastic IP addresses?

 - [ ] Attach a cost-allocation tag to each requested Elastic IP address with the IAM user name of the developer who creates it.
 - [x] Query AWS CloudTrail logs by using Amazon Athena to search for Elastic IP address events.